 Processing Profiles carry over from template workspaces.

 If necessary, create new Password Bank Entries with passwords for any password-protected files to be processed.

 - (Optional) Inventory

 Inventoried files can be filtered down based on several metadata attributes prior to publish.

 Reports can be run to understand and communicate the files culled from publish.

 Post publish—view, ignore, or retry any errors that occurred during any phase of the processing job.
 If needed, republish the files.

 The logging framework enables you to efficiently gather runtime diagnostic information.
 You can use logging for troubleshooting application problems when you need a very granular level of detail, for example, when working with a Relativity Support representative.

 Relativity system components that can log messages are identified based on the system-subsystem-application designation.
 When troubleshooting, use the system-subsystem-application matrix to configure logging to target a specific Relativity component, such as the Processing application.

-Note: It's recommended that you not set your logging to verbose when publishing documents to a workspace, as doing so can cause your worker to run out of resources (CPU, RAM, disk usage, etc.), which then causes your publish job to cease entirely.
-If you need to use verbose logging in order to collect detailed logs, do so for short periods of time only (under 5 minutes) and have a developer on hand to troubleshoot if any issues occur.
+Note: It is recommended that you not set your logging to verbose when publishing documents to a workspace, as doing so can cause your worker to run out of resources, such as CPU, RAM, disk usage, or others, which then causes your publish job to cease entirely.
+If you need to use verbose logging in order to collect detailed logs, do so for short periods of time only, under 5 minutes, and have a developer on hand to troubleshoot if any issues occur.